DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

    1. `silenceBetweenTracks` - `PlaylistSilenceParams` - Parameters for determining how long, if at all, fake silence tracks are used in a playlist.
 See below for a more detailed description of the `PlaylistSilenceParams` type.
    1. `interruptMode` - `InterruptMode` - This field determines whether or not a playlist may be interrupted by another, based on the archetypes used by vanilla playlists.
 Valid values are `INTERRUPT.Me`, `INTERRUPT.Other`, and `INTERRUPT.Never`.
    1. `fallback` - `PlaylistFallback` - Selection of fallback tracks and playlists which can be used alongside this playlist.
 See below for details of the `PlaylistFallback` type.
+   1. `exclusions` - `S3maphorePlaylistExclusions` - Selection of tracks and sub-directories which will NOT be played by this particular list
 2. S3maphore replaces OpenMW's builtin music script almost in its entirety.
 This means that conflicts between the two are mostly-impossible and limitations such as needing to manually set/know the duration of specific tracks is no longer necessary.
 3. S3maphore playlists do *not* have strictly defined rules, instead relying on the `isValidCallback` to allow each playlist to define its own rules in a very open-ended way.
 Every `isValidCallback` is passed a `playback` struct, which is a table containing two more tables: `state`, and `rules`.